-Regardless of a hopeful and enthusiastic attempt, the vegan diet and the naturopathic therapy didn’t seem to work.
-After a couple of months CT and PET scans revealed that the cancerous tumors are growing and the lymph nodes in the inguinal region are getting bigger.
+Regardless of the hopeful and enthusiastic attempt, the vegan diet and the naturopathic therapy didn’t seem to work.
+After a couple of months CT and PET scans revealed that the cancerous tumors are growing and the lymph nodes in the inguinal region are getting larger.

 Not only the cancer was spreading, but also an aching pain appeared in the area of the enlarged lymph nodes.

-With this in mind the man decided to try out the DCA therapy, which recently had generated community interest in Canada.
+With nothing to lose, the man decided to try out the DCA therapy, which recently had generated community interest in Canada.

-2012 July, approximately 6 years after the diagnosis of cancer and various treatment approaches, the male once again decided to overcome his III stage melanoma.
+2012 July, approximately 6 years after the cancer diagnosis and various treatment approaches, the male once again decided to overcome his stage III melanoma.
 This time with the help of Sodium dichloroacetate.